ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	907

 Typing `bash` tells Bash (our shell/terminal environment) to interpret the contents of "corpusWordCounter.sh" as instructions given on the command line and to run each line as such.
 We can stack any number of lines in this file and then execute them sequentially.

+[Note that some users might want to make this script an executable file.
+To do this it will be necessary to use `chmod` and to put the bash signifier at the top of the file, which I currently can't remember the exact syntax of or I'd write it in...
+I'll come back to this.
+Or look it up if needed.]

 ### Telling people what you are doing
 Writing scripts is a really excellent way to economize on time.
 A little bit of effort put in upfront will have a lot of returns in the future by handling repetitive tasks quickly.
 This benefit is lost if looking at the script in six months requires puzzling through what it does and why or figuring out how exactly it fits into the workflow again.
 Adding comments to the script is a way to overcome this.